This page summarizes additional technical writing resources.

 - Ask the maintainers of an editorial style guide to add the new terms.

 - Create and maintain your own usage guide or style sheet that codifies spellings and word usages for your organization's specialized vocabulary.

 Google's Season of Docs is a program to foster collaboration between open source projects and technical writers.
 This is a good opportunity for people working on open source projects to enhance their technical writing skills.

 Season of Docs runs annually.
-To stay informed about the 2020 program, you can join a mailing list or Slack workspace, as described in the page about discussion channels.
+To stay informed about the program, join the Season of Docs announcements mailing list.